- Aged Care

 It is very important that exercise programs that are Parkinson’s specific are commenced as soon as possible to help manage symptoms.

-Community Therapy’s Physiotherapists and Occupational Therapists are experiencing in supporting people living with Parkinson’s disease since 2016.
+Community Therapy’s Physiotherapists and Occupational Therapists are experienced in supporting people living with Parkinson’s disease since 2016.

 We receive referrals from individuals living with Parkinson’s disease, family members, NDIS coordinators, home care coordinators, managers at residential aged care facilities and other health professionals.